apify/apify-docs/docs/storage/key_value_store.md

 You can then access your stores, retrieve records in stores, write new records or delete records.

     // Get the `my-store` key-value store or create it
-    // if it doesn't exist
+    // if it doesn't exist and set it as the default const exampleStore = await keyValueStores.getOrCreateStore({ storeName: 'my-store' });
-    const exampleStore = await keyValueStores.getOrCreateStore({ storeName: 'my-store' });
+    apifyClient.setOptions({ storeId: store.id });

     // Get a record from `exampleStore`
     const record = await exampleStore.getRecord({ key: 'foo' });